core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Verifying the Response ## {#ssec-verify-response}

-Upon receiving a secure response message with the Group Flag set to 1, following the procedure in {{sec-message-reception}}, the client proceeds as described in {{Section 8.4 of RFC8613}}, with the following modifications.
+Upon receiving a protected response with the Group Flag set to 1, following the procedure in {{sec-message-reception}}, a client SHALL proceed as described in {{Section 8.4 of RFC8613}}, with the modifications described in this section.

 Note that a client may receive a response protected with a Security Context different from the one used to protect the corresponding request, and that, upon the establishment of a new Security Context, the client re-initializes its Replay Windows in its Recipient Contexts (see {{sec-group-key-management}}).